-Universal Credit replaces a number of benefits including Housing Benefit with one single monthly payment for your household.
-More information here.
+Universal Credit is a new benefit being rolled out by the Government and replaces a number of legacy benefits including Housing Benefit, with one single monthly payment for your household.
+Find more information here.

 The amount included in your Universal Credit payment for rent will be paid straight to you.
 This means that you will become responsible for paying your rent on time.

 Universal Credit does not include Council Tax Reduction, you must apply for this separately through your local Revenue and Benefit Office.
 You can apply for a council tax reduction online here.